Reiser4: History of Reiser4

 Hans Reiser was convicted of murder on April 28, 2008, leaving the future of Reiser4 uncertain.
 After his arrest, employees of Namesys were assured they would continue to work and that the events would not slow down the software development in the immediate future.
 In order to afford increasing legal fees, Hans Reiser announced on December 21, 2006, that he was going to sell Namesys; as of March 26, 2008, it had not been sold, although the website was unavailable.
-In January 2008, Edward Shishkin, an employee of and programmer for Namesys, was quoted in a CNET interview saying, "Commercial activity of Namesys has stopped."
+During a CNET interview in January 2008, Edward Shishkin, an employee and programmer working for Namesys, said: "Commercial activity of Namesys has stopped."
 Shishkin and others continued the development of Reiser4, making source code available from Shishkin's web site, later relocated to kernel.org.
 Since 2008, Namesys employees have received 100% of their sponsored funding from DARPA.

 In 2010, Phoronix wrote that Edward Shishkin was exploring options to get Reiser4 merged into Linux kernel mainline.
 As of 2019, the file system is still being updated for new kernel releases, but has not been submitted for merging.
-In 2015, Michael Larabel mentioned it is unlikely to happen without corporate backing, and then he suggested in April 2019 that the main obstacle could be the renaming of Reiser4 to avoid reference to the initial author who was convicted of murder.
+In 2015, Michael Larabel mentioned it is unlikely to happen without corporate backing, and then he suggested in April 2019 that the main obstacle could be the renaming of Reiser4 so as to avoid any references to Reiser.

 Shishkin announced a Reiser5 filesystem on December 31, 2019.